 Global Perspectives Photo Contest

-The annual Global Perspectives photo contest celebrates all of the global experiences that Tufts undergraduate and graduate students participate in while studying, working, interning, or conducting research abroad.
+Hosted by the Office of the Provost, the annual Global Perspectives Photo Contest celebrates the impact of global experiences on a Tufts education.
+Tufts undergraduate and graduate students may submit photos from their international experiences, such as study abroad, service learning, internships, or conducting research abroad.
 The contest also welcomes photos that represent global perspectives on Tufts’ campuses in Boston, Grafton, or Medford.

-Winning photos are showcased each year at a rotating gallery and online.
+Winning photos are showcased each year at a rotating gallery across Tufts' campuses and online.
+The winning photographer in each category will receive a $100 gift card.
+Second place winners will receive a $25 gift card.

 Information regarding rules, selection and more can be found below.